-Annotations can be added to an event, again by either clicking on the icon in the Ack/Clear column or
+Annotations can be added to an event, again by either clicking on the icon in the Ack/Clear column or selecting Annotations from the drop-down menu via the right mouse click selection.

 Triggering Actions

 In addition to automatically invoking actions based on certain event conditions, you can configure the Event Manager to run an action on demand.
 This is done be selecting an event and clicking on Show Details, and then the Select an Action drop-down list lets you choose a pre-defined action to trigger, as shown.